dazzletype/ShuffleAlgorithms/README.md

 - Unit Tests

-## Synopsis
+## Usage

-Usage: shufflealgorithms.exe [supressoutout]
+    shufflealgorithms.exe [supressoutout]

-Options:
- --suppressoutput	Include the the shuffled list in the output
+    Options:  --suppressoutput	Include the the shuffled list in the output

 ## Requirements